-Our approach to wetland conservation and wise use reflects the dynamic nature of wetlands and their connection to the wider landscape and communities – wetlands have a long history of human use and strong cultural connections that continue to shape this use.
-Taking these connections into account is a key dimension to sustaining and restoring wetlands.
+Our approach to wetlands conservation and wise use reflects the dynamic nature of these ecosystems and their connection to the wider landscape and communities.
+Wetlands have a long history of human use and strong cultural connections that continue to shape this use.
+Taking this interconnectivity into account is a key dimension in sustaining and restoring wetlands.

 Knowledge, Policy and Practice

 We connect technical knowledge, policy dialogue and practical projects in the field.
-Using scientific knowledge makes us a well-trusted source of information, while powerful demonstration projects inspire people to act.
-We engage in advocacy on topics for which we have developed knowledge and experience.
+Using scientific knowledge makes us a well-trusted source of information while powerful on-the-ground projects inspire people to act.
+We engage in advocacy on areas and issues that we have developed knowledge and experience overtime.
 We use this to stimulate governments and companies to develop and implement effective policies at all scales, from local to global.

 Our experience proves that policies and investments can be strongly influenced through a bottom-up process.
-By working with local partners and building the capacity of local communities whose lives closely connect to wetlands, we empower civil society with knowledge and skills to more effectively engage with governments and the private sector, influencing decisions which affect them but which are made nationally and even internationally.
+By working with local partners and building the capacity of communities whose lives are closely connected to wetlands, we empower civil society with knowledge and skills to engage more effectively with governments and the private sector, influencing decisions that affect them, but which are made at a national and even international level.

-To leverage significant change, we need governments, the private sector and civil society to act individually and jointly.
-We work in a critical and constructive manner with the corporate sector to improve their sustainability performance, particularly in relation to wetlands and water.
-We also engage in partnerships as a means to enable both the public and private sector to safeguard and restore wetlands.
+To leverage significant change, we need governments, private sector and civil society to act individually and jointly.
+We work in a critical and constructive manner with the corporate sector to improve their sustainability performance particularly in relation to wetlands and water.
+We also engage in partnerships as a means of enabling both the public and private sector to safeguard and restore wetlands.

 By connecting our work across offices and through partner networks, we combine local experiences and successes and increase our impact on national, regional and global policies, practices and investments.